Benefits of ERP – Singapore Stories

 Gone were the days when your competitor was someone down at the other end of the road.
 Even if your business is only serving the local market, you cannot escape competitions from outside Singapore.

 More than 20 years ago, I was working in a Singapore precision engineering company.
-We had to compete with competitors from Hong Kong and China.
-These competitors received orders from Singapore customers, manufactured their products in China, shipped through Hong Kong, and matched our speed and quality at lower prices.
+We had to compete with rivals from Hong Kong and China.
+These competitors received orders from Singapore customers, manufactured their products in China, matched our quality at lower prices.

-Today, if you are a retailer, you compete not against your Singapore retail competitors, but also online retail giants such as Taobao from China.
+Today, if you are a retailer, besides competing against local competitors, you also compete against China retail giants Taobao.

-Lower cost materials from overseas provide competitive advantages to our Singapore companies, but also pose serious challenges as our competitors.
+Lower cost materials from overseas provide competitive advantages to our Singapore companies.
+However, this also pose serious challenges as our competitors.

-So, the ability to efficiently achieve cost and speed advantages.
+So, the power to achieve cost and speed advantages is crucial.
 Realising the benefits of ERP is vital to fulfilling our Singapore stories.

 2. Dependency on World Economies/Consumer Spending

 When the world sneezes, we in Singapore will be affected.
 The world is now more interconnected and interdependent.
 To be able to analyse and react quickly are keys.